-The application period July 17, 2023 to July 28, 2023 is only for graduates of University of Helsinki.
+The application period in summer July 17, 2023 to July 28, 2023 is only for graduates of University of Helsinki.

 A doctoral study right can only be gained through the admissions process.
 Applying to the programme outside the set admission periods is not possible.

 In addition to the university's general requirements for doctoral applicants on eligibility and language proficiency, the doctoral programme has set the following additional criteria for eligibility:

 Your previous degree must be relevant to the planned research topic and discipline.
 A degree is regarded as relevant if it includes sufficient studies in a discipline which, given the topic of the proposed doctoral dissertation, can be regarded as a suitable basis for doctoral studies.

 Applicants to the Doctoral Programme in Microbiology and Biotechnology must have completed:

 In addition, applicants who have been admitted to pursue a licentiate degree in medicine and dentistry or a licentiate degree in veterinary medicine at a Finnish university or at a university from EU/EEA country, or at the University of Helsinki can also be admitted to pursue a postgraduate research degree.

 Furthermore, applicants licensed as a healthcare professional by the National Supervisory Authority for Welfare and Health or veterinarians licensed by the Finnish Food Authority who have completed applicable education abroad in their home country equivalent to a second-cycle university degree or a second-cycle degree from a university of applied sciences can be admitted.